Insert a jpeg export (1024 px) of your repaired portrait onto this page as well as the original image.

 Under each picture put “Tutorial: URL”, where URL is the bit.ly shortened version of the URL.

-For each video, include a short paragraph on why you enjoyed this tutorial and what you learned from it.
+For each video, include a short paragraph explaining why you enjoyed this tutorial and what skills you learned from it.

 Ensure the page is aesthetically pleasing.